iangilman/angry-mob/README.md

 # To Do

 * Don't allow saving if fields are empty
+* Force login for commenting
+* Get only comments for the current issue
+* Actually display the comments on issue page load
+* Display comment on comment post
 * Comment threads
 * Deleting and editing
 * Tags